Gastroenterology & Endoscopy

 • Patients with coeliac disease

-• Cancer patients who have anemia and are taking Erythropoiesis Stimulating Agents (ESAs)
+• Cancer patients who have anaemia and are taking Erythropoiesis Stimulating Agents (ESAs)

 • Eat your breakfast and lunch as there is no need to fast for an iron infusion